 Hummingbirds are some of the most coveted backyard birds, but what is a hummingbird?
 What makes these birds so different from other common backyard birds?
-When backyard birders better understand what makes hummingbirds unique, they can better appreciate just how special these flying jewels can be.
+When birders better understand what makes hummingbirds unique, they can better appreciate just how special these flying jewels can be.

 There are more than 300 hummingbird species in the world, though the exact count varies depending on different classification systems and accepted divisions of subspecies and closely related birds.